 If you are making a stop in Bucharest on your European travels, it goes without saying that you’re thinking about making a day trip to visit Bran Castle, also known as Dracula’s Castle, which is a day trip from the city.
-Another beautiful castle on the way to Bran is Peles, and being the crazy, ambitious, travelers that we are, we combined both into one huge day trip out of Bucharest.
+Another beautiful castle on the way to Bran is Peles Castle, and being the crazy, ambitious, travelers that we are, we combined both into one huge day trip out of Bucharest.
 If you want to do the same – read on.
-I will explain in great detail how to do these trips on your own so you don’t have to shell out €80 on a guided tour (BECAUSE TRUST ME IT AIN’T WORTH IT!)
+I will explain in great detail how to do these trips on your own so you don’t have to shell out €80 on a guided tour by a sketchy cab driver.

 Bucharest to Bran Castle, Step by step